Arkansas celebrates National Farmers Market Week

 Direct-to-consumer purchase at Arkansas farmers markets and other direct marketing channels are valued at $9.2 million, according to the 2017 Census of Agriculture.

-Arkansas has 111 farmers markets, with 80% of the state’s counties having at least one market.
+Arkansas has 111 farmers markets, with 80 percent of the state’s counties having at least one market.
 Rainey works with many of the markets, providing guidance on establishing and managing markets and working with individual vendors on marketing strategies to promote products.

 The Cooperative Extension Service, part of the Division of Agriculture, provides ongoing support for farmers, producers, farmers market operators and vendors through its Local, Regional & Safe Foods unit.